Master Services Agreement (MSA)

 1. Service Description(s)

 a.
 Ethernet Service – Provides unprotected optical wide area network (WAN) transport delivered end-to-end over Voyant owned and/or operated infrastructure.
-Ethernet Service is provided via industry standard 10/100 Fast Ethernet or Gigabit Ethernet User Network Interface (“UNI”) at Customer selected sub-rate bandwidths from 5 to 1000 Mbps in one of the following Customer-selected configurations:
+Ethernet Service is provided via industry standard User Network Interface (“UNI”) at Customer selected sub-rate bandwidths from 5 Mbps to 10 Gbps in one of the following Customer-selected configurations:

 i.
-E-Line – Dedicated point to point connection between two (2) customer locations over a layer 2 optical Ethernet platform.
-Transport capacity (UNI) must be the same (like to like) for originating and terminating locations.
+E-Line – Dedicated point to point connection between two (2) customer locations over a layer 2 Ethernet platform, or between a single customer location and Voyant provided application service.

 iii.
 Ethernet Access – Dedicated point to point connection between a single customer location and either 1) the Internet or other Voyant provided application service.